zerynth/docs/docs/reference/libs/idinnovations/id20la/docs/id20la.md

 # ID20LA Module

 This module contains the Zerynth driver for ID-20LA RFID tag reader from ID Innovation.
 This is the ID-20LA, a very simple to use RFID reader module from ID Innovations.
 With a built in antenna, the only holdup is the 2mm pin spacing (breakout board available below).
 Power the module, hold up a 125kHz card, and get a serial string output containing the unique ID of the card.

----
-#### `#!py3 ID20LA()`

-!!!abstract "`#!py3 ID20LA(serial_port, callback, read_timeout=100)`"
+**`class ID20LA(serial_port,callback,read_timeout=100)`**

 Creates in instance of the ID20LA class.